python/typeshed/README.md

 ### Package versioning for third-party stubs

-Version numbers of third-party stub packages consist of at least four elements, where the last element represents the stub version.
-The other elements are the version of the package being stubbed.
+Version numbers of third-party stub packages consist of at least four parts.
+All parts of the stub version, except for the last part, correspond to the version of the runtime package being stubbed.
+For example, if the `types-foo` package has version `1.1.2.0`, this signifies that the package contains stubs for the `foo==1.1.2`.
+In this example, the final element of the version indicates that this is the first revision of the stubs for `foo`.
+If an update to the stubs was pushed (but the stubs were still aiming to provide annotations for `foo==1.1.2`), then the version of `types-foo` would increment to `1.1.2.1`.

 At typeshed, we try to keep breaking changes to a minimum.
 However, due to the nature of stubs, any version bump can introduce changes that might make your